-On 16 June 2021 I became the Institution of Lighting Professionals (ILP) Senior Vice President, which I am extremely proud of.
-I have been an active member of the ILP since joining the industry and in 2009, I co-founded a group within the ILP called the Young Lighting Professionals (YLP) for those new to the industry, like I was, under 35 years of age.
-To see that group grow and form a mature committee over the years has been extremely rewarding and as a previous YLP Chair to now be on the ILP Executive Board and to become President gives the current young lighting professionals the confidence that they can progress through the institution to reach the Presidency.
+On 24 May 2023 I will become President of the Institution of Lighting Professionals (ILP), which I am extremely proud of.
+I have been an active member of the ILP since joining the industry and in 2009, I co-founded a group within the ILP called the Young Lighting Professionals (YLP), for those new to the industry, like I was, under 35 years of age.
+To see that group grow and form a mature committee over the years has been extremely rewarding, and as a previous YLP Chair to now be on the ILP Executive Board of trustees and to become President gives the current young lighting professionals the confidence that they can progress through the institution to reach Presidency.
 I am joined on the current ILP Exec Board by three other YLP past chairs, which makes it all the more exciting.

 What contributed to your decision to become professionally registered?

 As a young, female engineer it was important to me to have an industry-recognised qualification to demonstrate to others my position and to back-up the skills and experience I was gaining.
 It was also important to my employers, as it enables them to demonstrate they employ competent engineers and provide evidence of that for tenders or contract bids.

 In what ways has registration benefitted your career?

 For me, the Engineering Council provides a level playing field across the engineering sectors.
 Within the engineering community there is of course variance specialism to specialism, but Engineering Technician (EngTech), Incorporated Engineer (IEng), and Chartered Engineer (CEng) are understood by a structural engineer, a chemical engineer and a civil engineer.
 Having professional registration has allowed me to progress through internal promotions and seek new roles when I have chosen to move employer, it has also provided evidence of competency when bidding for projects or contracts.

 How does your employer benefit from your professional registration?